Ephys Link

 Expected Arguments: None

-Callback Responses Format: (manipulators: list[int], error: string)
+Callback Responses Format: (manipulators: list[str], error: string)

 Error message ( |